armory/documentation/_spinnaker/install_dinghy.md

 # What To Expect
 This guide should include:

-* Required configuration to enable "Pipelines as code" feature (for Spinnaker Operator and Halyard deployment methods)
+* Configurations for enabling Armory's Pipelines as code feature using Spinnaker Operator or Halyard
-* Setting up GitHub, GitLab, or Bitbucket/Stash webhooks to work with the "Pipelines as code" feature
+* Settings for GitHub, GitLab, or Bitbucket/Stash webhooks to work with the Pipelines as code

 ## Overview
-To get an overview of Pipelines as code, check out the [user guide](/spinnaker/using_dinghy)
+To get an overview of Pipelines as code, check out the [user guide](/spinnaker/using_dinghy).

 ## Enabling Pipelines as code
-In order to configure "Pipelines as code", it has to be enabled:
+To configure Pipelines as code, start by enabling it:

-* If using Operator
+* **Operator**

     In `SpinnakerService` manifest: